-The PASSE must make sure that a member has access to all needed services covered under the Medicaid State Plan, the Community Independence Waiver, and the Community and Employment Supports (CES) Waiver.
+The PASSE must make sure that a member has access to all needed services covered under the Medicaid State Plan, the 1915(i) State Plan Amendment, and the Community and Employment Supports (CES) Waiver.
 This includes therapy services and services through the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program for children.